-Refer Iowa State University's proposal for an M.A. program in Rhetoric, Composition, and Professional Communication to the Board Office and the Interinstitutional Committee on Educational Coordination (ICEC) for review and recommendation.
+Approve Iowa State University's proposal for an M.A. program in Rhetoric, Composition, and Professional Communication.

 Executive Summary:

 Iowa State University is requesting approval of an M.A. program in Rhetoric, Composition, and Professional Communication within the College of Liberal Arts and Sciences, Department of English.